SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 ## What is SEMCL.ONE?

-SEMCL.ONE is a comprehensive, community-driven Software Composition Analysis (SCA) platform designed to solve one of software development's biggest challenges: **managing open source compliance at scale** fully leveraging on AI.
+SEMCL.ONE is a comprehensive, community-driven Software Composition Analysis (SCA) platform designed to solve one of software development's biggest challenges: **managing open source compliance at scale** fully leveraging AI.

 Every organization using open source software faces the same problems:
 - Manually tracking hundreds or thousands of dependencies